Maksadbek/blog/_posts/2017-11-26-golang-mutex-internals.markdown

 `Lock()` acquires the lock and if another goroutine will call `Lock()` -- it will be blocked until the `Unlock()` will not release the lock and makes it available for other goroutines.
-So, the lock must be held while shared state is being mutated.
+So, the lock must be held while the shared state is being mutated.
 For example we a map and two functions, one mutates it, another one reads from it:

 ```Golang